Skip to Content

 Tiebacks

-Tiebacks for curtains surround the curtain and are typically attached to a wall hook.
-These curtain accessories can also arrange and hang a curtain in the center of a window.
+Tiebacks for curtains surround them and are typically attached to a wall hook.
+These accessories can also arrange and hang a curtain in the center of a window.
 Tiebacks are formed of flexible elements such as fabric, rope, or cord.

 Tieback curtain holder